syncfusion-content/maui-docs/MAUI/TabView/Customize-Tab-bar.md

 ---
 layout: post
-title: customize the tab bar in .NET MAUI Tab View control | Syncfusion
+title: Customize the Tab Bar in .NET MAUI Tab View control | Syncfusion
-description: Learn here all about custom header support in Syncfusion .NET MAUI Tab View(SfTabView) control and more.
+description: Learn here all about custom header support in Syncfusion .NET MAUI Tab View (SfTabView) control and more.
 platform: maui
 control: Tab View
 documentation: ug
 ---

-# Customize the tab bar in .NET MAUI Tab View(SfTabView)
+# Customize the Tab Bar in .NET MAUI Tab View (SfTabView)

-## Tab Bar Placement
+## Tab bar placement

-The .NET MAUI Tab View provides two options that determine how the tab bar aligns relative to the tab content.
+The .NET MAUI Tab View provides two options for determining how the tab bar aligns relative to the tab content.
 The options are top and bottom.
-It can be done by using `TabBarPlacement` property.
+It can be done by using the `TabBarPlacement` property.

 ### Top